sbenson09/sbscanner/README.md

 The scanner is written in Python.

 ### Scalability - You may need to run this on tens of thousands of hosts.
 **Performance:** To help ensure high network I/O performance, the scanner makes asynchronous HTTP requests using the [aiohttp framework](https://docs.aiohttp.org/en/stable/).
-Concurrency and timeout options are easily available to the user for performance tuning.
+Scanner concurrency and timeout options are easily available to the user for performance tuning.

-**Bulk targeting:** To enable the scanner to be run against tens of thousands of hosts, the scanner supports bulk targets input via file.
+**Bulk targeting:** To enable the scanner to be run against tens of thousands of hosts, the scanner supports bulk target input via file.

 ### Ports - The service may be running on an alternative port.
 **Alternative port selection:** Users are able to define URL:Port pairs in .csv and .txt files.
 Alternatively, users may provide a list of ports to scan as a command line argument via the `--list` flag and `--list-ports [ports]` option.